 If in the case that you currently have a Sapphire card and you want a different Sapphire card you may be eligible to convert your card to one of the other two Sapphire cards.
 Converting your card is not a sure thing; you need to call the number on the back of your card and inquire to see if you're eligible.
 We've covered converting or downgrading a card product, but in this case, you may want to upgrade your card to have access to additional card benefits if a new card isn't available to you.
 Keep in mind, if you convert your card you will not receive a new cardmember bonus, however, all other card benefits will apply.

 Both the Sapphire Preferred and Sapphire Reserve have their own set of benefits and perks that suit different people with differing spend and travel patterns.
-While the Sapphire Preferred is the perfect card for beginners in the in the travel rewards market, the Sapphire Reserve is a perfect card for big spenders and heavy travelers in the premium card market segment.
+While the Sapphire Preferred is the perfect card for beginners in the travel rewards market, the Sapphire Reserve is a perfect card for big spenders and heavy travelers in the premium card market segment.
 Both of these cards are designed for a different target customer, with little overlap.

 Ultimately this move makes perfect sense for Chase.
 The company develops products to fit a particular type of client.
 Chase wants clients best suited for a Chase Sapphire Reserve® card to have one, and those best fitting the profile for a Sapphire Preferred to have one.
 What Chase does not want is for people to be using the cards just for the new cardmember bonus, taking advantage of their generous offer to maximize their gain at Chase’s expense; after all, they spent a ton of money on the Sapphire Reserve.
 Be a smart consumer; find the right product for you, and learn how to maximize every dollar you spend and every rewards point you earn!